The innate immune reaction to invasive infection in human organs

 Abstract

-The key importance of the cellular innate immunity both in controlling invasive infection has been known for decades, but there is a dramatic lack of functional information on the events which take place in tissue macrophages within the human spleen upon microbial infection.
-To explore early events in the human spleen, in the present project we will dissect interactions of tissue macrophages.
-To this aim, we will infect human spleens, during ex vivo organ perfusion, with Klebsiella pneumoniae.
-Serial biopsy samples will be analysed and commercially available molecules targeting markers identified, will then be tested.
-We envisage that this research proposal will be able to deliver novel insight into the management of invasive infection and lead to developments in host directed antimicrobial treatment.
-This work is envisaged to generate a set of general rules for a more efficient clinical management of systemic infectious agents in general.
+Abstract: The key importance of the cellular innate immunity in controlling invasive infection has been known for decades, but there is a dramatic lack of functional information on the events which take place in tissue macrophages within the human spleen upon microbial infection.
+To explore early events in the human spleen, we aimed to dissect interactions of tissue macrophages with encapsulated bacterial pathogens during ex vivo organ perfusion.
+Data have elucidated a unique two-step mechanism by which the human spleen captures, and the clears capsulated bacterial pathogen.
+This work has revolutionised understanding of clearance of blood born pathogens with profound implications for prevention and treatment of systemic bacterial infection.

 Dettagli del progetto